thoughtbot/maybe_haskell/book/haskell-basics/functions.md

 [precedence]: http://en.wikipedia.org/wiki/Order_of_operations

-In Haskell, any function with a name made up entirely of punctuation (where [The Haskell Report][report] states very exactly what "punctuation" means) behaves like an operator.
-We can also take any normally-named function and treat it like an operator by surrounding it in backticks:
+In Haskell, any function with a name made up entirely of punctuation (where [The Haskell Report][report] states very precisely what "punctuation" means) behaves like an operator.
+We can also take any normally named function and treat it like an operator by surrounding it in backticks:

 [report]: https://www.haskell.org/onlinereport/haskell2010/haskellch2.html#x7-160002.2